amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 That’s the setup I now use for my JavaScript, Node.js, React and React Native.
 I think it's a good machine.
 Hopefully, M1 is just the beginning of a new era of powerful computers for daily use.

 🤔 The only thing left for me is to find a way to transfer all laptop swag/stickers from my Macbook Air to Pro.
 I miss having them on this one.
-For me they are memories, and experiences.

-🥲 If you know a way, please let me know!

 [**isapplesiliconready.com**](https://isapplesiliconready.com/for/developer) is another useful link I found sometime back to check what is compatible to work on Apple Silicon chips natively or using Rosetta or not optimized at all.